EC censures TMC's Humayun Kabir for threatening rivals, voters | Politics

 The poll authority said it is convinced that he made the statement and thus violated the provisions of the model code of conduct.

-Dubbing his remarks as a misconduct, the commission ''strongly condemned'' and censured him.
+Dubbing his remarks as misconduct, the commission ''strongly condemned'' and censured him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)